bseltz-cohesity/scripts/powershell/slaMonitor/README.md

 ./slaMonitor.ps1 -vip mycluster -username myusername -domain mydomain.net
 ```

-## Parameters
+## Authentication Parameters

-* -vip: the Cohesity cluster to connect to
+* -vip: (optional) name or IP of Cohesity cluster (defaults to helios.cohesity.com)
-* -username: the cohesity user to login with
+* -username: (optional) name of user to connect to Cohesity (defaults to helios)
-* -domain: (optional) domain of the Cohesity user (defaults to local)
+* -domain: (optional) your AD domain (defaults to local)
+* -useApiKey: (optional) use API key for authentication
+* -password: (optional) will use cached password or will be prompted
+* -noPrompt: (optional) do not prompt for password
+* -tenant: (optional) organization to impersonate
+* -mcm: (optional) connect through MCM
+* -mfaCode: (optional) TOTP MFA code
+* -emailMfaCode: (optional) send MFA code via email
+* -clusterName: (optional) cluster to connect to when connecting through Helios or MCM

+## Other Parameters

+* -daysBack: (optional) skip finished runs older than X days (default is 7)
+* -maxLogBackupMinutes: (optional) alert log backups ran/running longer than X minutes
-* -sendTo: email addresses to send report to (comma separated)
+* -sendTo: (optional) email addresses to send report to (comma separated)
-* -smtpServer: SMTP gateway to forward email through
+* -smtpServer: (optional) SMTP gateway to forward email through
-* -smtpPort: SMTP port to use (default is 25)
+* -smtpPort: (optional) SMTP port to use (default is 25)
-* -sendFrom: email address to show in the from field
+* -sendFrom: (optional) email address to show in the from field